Grand Griffon Vendéen

 A Grand Griffon Vendéen is a breed of hunting dog originating in France.
 It was the first of the Vendée griffons to be bred from the Greffier whose lineage dates back to the 16th Century.
-There are also several other breeds of Griffons from Vendée, all of them smaller: the Briquet Griffon Vendéen, and the Grand and Petit Basset Griffon Vendéen.
+There are also several other breeds of Griffons from Vendée, all of them being smaller: the Briquet Griffon Vendéen, and the Grand and Petit Basset Griffon Vendéen.
 Related Griffon breeds include the Griffon Fauve de Bretagne, the Griffon Bleu de Gascogne and the Griffon Nivernais.